 Taking a clothing design idea and transforming it into a reality is the drive of the fashion designer.
-But this creative career involves so much more, such as skills like artistry, math, communication and business.
+But if you're interested in how to become a fashion designer, you'll need to know that this creative career involves so much more, such as skills like artistry, math, communication and business.
 Fashion designers may even go way beyond creating a design, however, to managing production issues and handling marketing.
 Most of the glamour of the job comes from the creative aspect of design and the ability to bring dreams to fruition through materials and fabric.

 A Day in the Life of a Fashion Designer

 Creativity may be the drive of a fashion designer, but in today's digital world they're likely to start off their day the same way other people do — checking their email and following up on phone calls to clients, including buyers.
 These email and phone conversations can later determine a significant part of their day as they contact other people to locate types of fabrics and materials needed for the design process.
 For example, this may include emails to vendors in India about importing embroidery.